 View a slideshow in our Picasaweb gallery

 Mount Sindoro is separated from its similarly conical but slightly higher neighbour, Gunung Sumbing, by the Kledung Pass (1,404m).
 Together, they dominate the Dieng plateau area and can both be climbed from Kledung village where there is a decent hotel.
 There is another straightforward and slightly shorter ascent from the north at Sigedang (1,900m).
 From Kledung it takes 5 – 6 hours to the top and from Sigedang a little less – maybe 4 hours for fast hikers.
 For its size, Sindoro is an easy hike and would make a great introduction to hiking in Indonesia.
 From the top there are great views to Sumbing, Merapi, Merbabu, Ungaran, Slamet, Dieng plateau’s high ridge Gunung Prau and the north coast of Java.
 Sunrise is usually magnificent so it is worth climbing overnight.
 Camping is not advised at present (2014) due to poisonous gases at the top (since 2011 – one hiker died camping by the crater in 2013).
 Though there is a small lake at the top, there is no water source on the actual route so make sure you take plenty with you.

 The trail climbs more steeply and passes scattered rocks, notably ‘batu tatah’ (at 2,843m).
 There is little shade here so for the light-skinned it is essential to use sun cream during the day.
-Finally the top is reached and you are on the edge of Sindoro’s long-dormant crater.
+Finally the top is reached and you are on the edge of Sindoro’s crater.
 There are actually two craters next to each other: a deeper, water-filled one (2010, no longer any water by 2014, but lots of fumarole activity) and a smaller swampy one higher up.
 If you follow the crater rim round to the right (east), it descends to a large, flat grassy area which sometimes has a small lake in it.
 This would appear to be the remains of a very old third crater.
-It makes a great place to camp.
+It would make a great place to camp.
 Further round, is the alun-alun, an even larger area, perfect for camping.
 However, given the present fumarole activity it is not recommended at present (2014) to camp near the top.
 Check with guides or local people regarding the situation in future.